John Frantz

-John Edward Frantz (born July 1, 1945) is a former American football center who played one season for the Buffalo Bills.
+John Edward Frantz (born July 1, 1945) is an American former professional football center who played one season for the Buffalo Bills.
 He also played for the Orange County Ramblers.

-Frantz was born on July 1, 1945 in Kokomo, Indiana.
+Frantz was born on July 1, 1945, in Kokomo, Indiana.
 He went to Nevada Union High School and California for college.
-John was drafted in the 16th round (415th overall) by the Buffalo Bills in the 1968 NFL Draft.
+John was selected in the 16th round (415th overall) by the Buffalo Bills in the 1968 NFL/AFL draft.
 He only made two appearances with them.
-Frantz then played with the Orange County Ramblers of the Continental Football League.
+Frantz then played with the Orange County Ramblers of the Continental Football League (COFL).
 He wore number 51 with the Bills and 65 with the Ramblers.